On Linux, you can use the

-Define the key properties and the required passphrase to protect your key pair; you will be requested to enter the passphrase always when using the keys to authenticate yourself.
+Define the key properties and the required passphrase to protect your key pair.

 Type a unique name for the key file.
-Tectia Client suggest a name consisting of the user name and the host name.
+The wizard suggests a name consisting of your user name and the host name.

-In this field you can write a short comment that describes the key pair.
-You can for example describe the connection the keys are used for.
-This field is not obligatory, but helps to identify the key later.
+Write a short comment that describes the key pair.
+For example, describe the connection the key is used for.
+The wizard suggests a comment consisting of the key length and type, your user name and the host name, and the current date and time.
+This field is not obligatory, but it helps to identify the key later.

 In FIPS mode, due to a FIPS regulation which forbids exporting unencrypted private keys out of the FIPS module, it is not possible to generate user keys without a passphrase.